Jason Falinski: Controversies

 In late 2017, Falinski was one of several MPs and Senators who was identified as being potentially ineligible to serve in Parliament due to being in breach of Section 44(i) of the Australian Constitution, in Falinski's case because of his Polish heritage through his father.
 Falinski provided legal advice indicating he did not hold Polish citizenship and was ultimately not one of the MPs or Senators who were required to resign.

-In 2019, it was reported that Falinski and other members of a taxpayer-funded government inquiry into franking credits policy may have acted inappropriately by allegedly using the inquiry as a means of soliciting donations.
-The incident involving Falinski centred around communications sent to super fund trustees in his electorate inviting them to attend a $25 a head function where the Liberal committee chair, Tim Wilson, was billed as the guest speaker.
+In February 2019, Falinski was directly linked to controversy surrounding the House of Representatives Standing Committee on Economics inquiry into Labor's proposed changes to refundable franking credits.
+Falinski reportedly wrote to self-managed superannuation fund trustees promoting a $25-per-person Liberal Party fundraising event featuring committee chair Tim Wilson and Liberal candidate Dave Sharma at Dee Why RSL, a venue that had also hosted an inquiry hearing.

-Also in 2019, Falinski was accused of misusing research by cherry picking statistics to justify the government imposing a drug testing policy on welfare recipients.
+Also in 2019, Falinski was accused of misusing research by cherry picking statistics to justify the government imposing a drug testing policy on welfare recipients..

 At the 2022 election, Falinski attended a joint event with the Liberal candidate for Warringah, Katherine Deves, who had attracted controversy for comments describing transgender children as "surgically mutilated and sterilised".
 In May 2022, Falinski had to delete a campaign video after Surf Life Saving NSW complained it breached their apolitical charity rules.
-Falinski had featured a local lifesaving club volunteer praising him in a social media video without the charity’s permission, which Surf Life Saving called a “breach” of policy and promptly demanded be removedt.
-Further scrutiny found Falinski’s pages hosted other videos with members of an RSL and Marine Rescue branch endorsing him, leading those organizations to investigate possible rule violations.
+In the video a lifesaving club volunteer praised Falinski for his work in securing more resources for the volunteer organisation.
+Falinski’s pages hosted other videos with members of an RSL and Marine Rescue branch endorsing him for his work in the local community.